 More than 90 percent of all applicants get a scaled score that is 3 or above on their AWA, and you will understand that test-takers will not be able to see their AWA results on the day they tested because the AWA grading process is done by human readers.

-Applicants who select to keep their GMAT scores will receive their GMAT score report includes their AWA score some two weeks after they took the test by regular mail.
+Applicants who choose to keep their GMAT scores will receive their GMAT score report includes their AWA score some two weeks after they took the test by regular mail.
 Integrated Reasoning The GMAT section “Integrated Reasoning” has a scoring scale 1 to 8, and is not computer-adaptive.
 Students cannot view their scores on this section of the GMAT on their testing day.

 Students who chose to keep their GMAT scores are receiving their GMAT score report (including their Integrated Reasoning score) via regular mail around two weeks after they completed the exam.